MandalaChain/Idchain-pallet/README.md

 ## License

-This project is licensed under the terms specified in the `LICENSE` file.
-Refer to the [IDCHAIN private repository](https://git.247.or.id/pandi/idchain-testnet/) for the complete licensing information.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Support & Community